 The framework for self-sustained lending is robust under a number of demand scenarios.
 The framework can temporarily accommodate demand at a higher level than the estimated self-sustained long-term capacity.
 However, the self-sustained capacity could be significantly affected if demand were to remain elevated for extended periods.
 Under these circumstances and in line with the three-pillar strategy, new subsidy resources would need to be sought or other contingent measures taken to restore the self-sustained lending capacity.

 During 2009–15, average annual lending commitments were about SDR 1.25 billion, peaking in 2009 at SDR 2.5 billion with 18 new arrangements.
 Reflecting partly the recovery of many LICs after the global financial crisis, demand for financing in 2010 and 2011 moderated to SDR 1.2 billion each year.
-New commitments picked up in 2012 to SDR 1.5 billion in 2015 and SDR 1.2 billion in 2016.
-During 2010–16, commitments including augmentations were SDR 3.4 billion under the ECF, SDR 0.41 billion under SCF, and SDR 0.30 billion under RCF.
+New commitments picked up in 2012 and 2015 to SDR 1.5 billion in 2015 and SDR 1.2 billion in 2016.
+During 2010–16, commitments including augmentations were SDR 5.1 billion under the ECF, SDR 0.75 billion under SCF, and SDR 0.44 billion under RCF.